 “It was a very intense evening; people were paying attention,” Straub recalled.
 Werner posed a pair of simple questions to the crowd: What do you really want to do with your life?
 Straub had studied business, international policy and psychology at school and spent years working for IBM, the International Red Cross and a Montessori school.
 He’s right that interest in basic income is spreading across the world.
 What would society look like with universal basic income?
 What would you do if somebody gave you a few hundred pounds each month to spend on whatever you wanted?

 Would you quit your job?
 Retrain and look for a better one?
 Spend more time with your kids?
 Get those vital repairs done on your house?
 Eat better food?
 I’m not trying to taunt you.
 Basic income – the proposal to give a flat, non-means-tested payment to every citizen – is an old idea.
 Campaigns to get the idea taken seriously are sprouting like mushrooms around the world.
 “Basic income is about power, about letting it go,” Michael Bohmeyer, a former entrepreneur who runs Mein Grundeinkommen, told me.
-That is the sort of freedom that sounds like blasphemy to conventional, liberal, “free-market” economists.
-“If we don’t disconnect work and income, humans will have to compete more and more with computers,” Bohmeyer explains.
 The End of the Capitalist Era, and What Comes Next The capitalist era is passing... not quickly, but inevitably.